 The first step is to clean your house.
 While the infestation is not necessarily the result of an untidy home, crumbs and trash give mice an extra reason to stay around and encourage them to explore the property.
 Wipe down all counters before you go to bed at night.
 Never leave dishes in the sink.
 Sweep the floors and make sure to reduce areas of clutter where mice can hide.
 They are probably more afraid of you than you are of them, so they tend to hide and try to stay in quiet places with low light.

-Protect Your Food
+Protect Your Food From Mice

 Mice have an uncanny knack for getting into places you wouldn’t expect.
 Make sure you protect all of your food.
 Anything in an open container should be placed in a plastic, “mouse-proof” organizer.
 Keep things off the floor.
 Never leave anything sitting out and impress upon your children (if you have them) the importance of picking up after themselves so that you don’t find a half-eaten bag of chips on the floor in the morning.

-Close Up Holes
+Close Up Holes That May Harbor a Mouse

 Mice can get in very small spaces.
 It’s hard to determine how the infestation started, but go around your home and try to close up any holes that you see.
 In particular, focus on areas around doors and windows.
 While this may not help with the issue that you currently have, it could keep you from experiencing a problem again in a few months.